VIALabs-io/hello-erc20/README.md

 ### Bridging Tokens to Another Chain

 To send tokens to another chain it is required to set the `--dest` parameter to the destination chain id.
 The example below uses the id for the Polygon Testnet.
-Chain IDs can be looked up in the [NPM package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).
+Chain IDs can be looked up in the [Package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).

 ```bash
 npx hardhat --network ethereum-sepolia bridge-token --dest 80002 --amount 50